zexalistic/c-to-python-converter/README.md

 >"exception_dict": {"MCESD_DEV_PTR": "c_void_p", "MZD_PVOID": "c_void_p", "MZD_DEV_PTR":  "c_void_p", "Device_Handle_t": "c_void_p"},

 Other parameters in config.json are optional to change.
 You can see the comments in config.json.

+#### Notice
+Function prefix is necessary in the current version...
+Anyway, you need that function prefix to generate the dll files...

 #### How to run
 Open an IDE and run autogen.py.
 Watch the logs to check if there are any errors.
 If not, everything is done.